• The Warehouse Salon

-Short Hair Styling Tips from Kathy at The Warehouse Salon Chatham
+• Short Hair Styling Tips from Kathy at The Warehouse Salon Chatham

-Almost every day, I hear the same question in my chair: “Kathy, how do I make my short hair look good without spending forever on it?”
+Almost every day, I hear the same question in my chair: "Kathy, how do I make my short hair look good without spending forever on it?"
 The truth is, short hair can either be your best friend or your biggest frustration.
 It all comes down to how you cut it, care for it, and style it.
-After years of working with short cuts here at The Warehouse Salon in Chatham, I’ve learned a few simple habits that make the difference between fighting with your hair and actually enjoying it.
+After years of working with short cuts here at The Warehouse Salon, I've learned a few simple habits that make the difference between fighting with your hair and actually enjoying it.

 Tip #1: The Right Cut Makes All the Difference

 A short haircut should never be one-size-fits-all.
-I’ve had clients bring in pictures of a bob or pixie, and while the photo looks great, we adjust it so it actually works for their texture and face shape.
+I've had clients bring in pictures of a bob or pixie, and while the photo looks great, we adjust it so it actually works for their texture and face shape.
 Straight, fine hair might love a sleek bob, but thicker hair may need layers to lighten it up.
 The goal is a shape that fits your lifestyle as much as it fits your face.
-That’s why sitting down for a proper consultation before we cut is so important.
+That's why sitting down for a proper consultation before we cut is so important.
+Our clients in Fairfield and across North Jersey have different textures, different routines, and different comfort levels with styling.
+I factor all of that in before I pick up the scissors.

 Tip #2: A Little Styling Goes a Long Way

 Short hair shows everything.
 If you let it go completely natural, sometimes it looks perfect, but other times it can feel unruly.
 Even the smallest bit of styling makes a huge difference.
-Whether that’s smoothing it with a brush, adding some movement, or simply controlling the front pieces, it doesn’t take much.
+Whether that's smoothing it with a brush, adding some movement, or simply controlling the front pieces, it doesn't take much.
 I tell my clients to give themselves five minutes in the morning.
 That little bit of effort makes your haircut look intentional instead of accidental.
+The Shibui Sculpting Paste is one of my go-to recommendations for short hair.
+It gives you control without making your hair feel stiff or crunchy.
+A small amount worked through the ends adds definition and holds all day.

 Tip #3: Heat Tools Can Still Help

-Many people assume that short hair doesn’t need a flat iron or curling wand.
+Many people assume that short hair doesn't need a flat iron or curling wand.
 Truth is, those tools are still your best friends when used the right way.
 For a bob, bending a few sections with a flat iron instantly adds a modern touch.
 For a pixie, lifting the crown with a blow dryer and round brush changes the entire shape.
-I even had a client stop me at the Chatham Mall once and say, “I tried your flat iron trick this morning, it actually worked.”
-Those quick adjustments are what keep short cuts from looking flat.
+Just make sure you're protecting your hair first.
+I always tell my clients to use a Shibui Thermal Protection Mist before any heat styling.
+It keeps your ends from drying out, which matters even more with short hair because damage shows faster when there's less length to hide it.

 Leave a comment